Program

 Specialty harnesses/vests

-MACA sought funding to undertake research and investigation into specialty harnesses/vests and we are leading an Austroads project for both Australia and New Zealand.
+MACA sought funding to undertake research and investigation into specialty harnesses/vests and led an Austroads project for both Australia and New Zealand.